akimwong/1_OnPremise/Journey/002/Readme.md

 b.
 Stem and Leaf plots could also be used for the same purpose. <br/>
 c.
 Boxplots can also be used to present information about the central tendency, symmetry and skew, as well as outliers.  <br/>
 d.
 Quantile normal plots or QQ plots and other techniques could also be used here.

+### 3. Multivariate non-graphical EDA
+- Generally show the relationship between two or more variables in the form of either cross-tabulation or statistics. <br/>
+- For each combination of categorical variable (usually explanatory) and one quantitative variable (usually outcome), we can create a statistic for a quantitative variables separately for each level of the categorical variable, and then compare the statistics across levels of the categorical variable. <br/>
+- Comparing the means is an informal version of ANOVA. <br/>
+- Comparing medians is a robust informal version of one-way ANOVA.  <br/>
+- For two quantitative variables, we can calculate co-variance and/or correlation. <br/>
+When we have many quantitative variables, we typically calculate the pairwise covariances and/or correlations and assemble them into a matrix.